swseighman/Spring-JDBC-REST-GraalVM/README.md

 Add a few more entries in the table.

-Using SQL Developer, check the contents of the `tutorial` table:
+Using SQL Developer, check the contents of the `tutorials` table:

 ![](images/sqldev-3.png)